OSMNames/www.osmnames.org/download.md

 ## Data format details

-The data is generated in the TSV format, which is a tab separated spreadsheet file with one record per row.
+The data is generated in the TSV format, a tab-separated spreadsheet file with one record per row.
 The first row contains the name of the columns.
-All characters are utf-8 encoded.
+All characters are UTF-8 encoded.
 The files distributed with a release are compressed using gzip.
-We suggest you to use gunzip or zcat to extract the raw text.
+We suggest using gzip or zcat to extract the raw text.

 The columns have a fixed order: